-Up to this point it strikes me Jesus did not look at or consider his disciples as friends.
+Up to this point it strikes me that Jesus did not look at or consider his disciples as friends.
 They were servants.
 He expected them to follow and obey him based on incomplete knowledge and understanding.
 They did not yet know their master’s business.
-The Greek word for disciple is mathetes and it means a learner.
-They had been learning along the way as Jesus’ apprentices from his teaching, modeling, demonstration and debriefing.
+The Greek word for disciple is mathetes and it means a “learner.”
+They had been learning along the way as Jesus’ apprentices from his teaching, modeling, demonstration, and debriefing.
 They made errors and misjudgments and experienced outright failure at times.
-At other times their successes fed their ambitions more than their faith.
-Still, at other points they hit the bullseye and enjoyed the deep fulfillment of life as a servant of Jesus.
+At other times, their successes fed their ambitions more than their faith.
+Still, at other points they hit the bull’s-eye and enjoyed the deep fulfillment of life as a servant of Jesus.

 Many servants of God never graduate to friendship with Jesus.
 Why?
 There is a big difference between a servant-master relationship and a friendship relationship.
 The former is characterized by duty—the latter by love.
-The former is an employee—the latter an owner.
+The former is an employee—the latter a relationship.
 Servants do what is required.
 Friends do whatever it takes.

 I think there’s another reason.
-Too many of us fail to grasp that before we were servants we are sons and daughters.
+Too many of us fail to grasp that before we are servants we are sons and daughters.
 Our deepest identity is not that of a servant, but of a beloved son or daughter of an adoring Father.
-The Gospel begins at the river where we hear our name and receive the pure, unmerited, unchangedable blessing of adoption.
+The gospel begins at the river where we hear our name and receive the pure, unmerited, unchangeable blessing of adoption.
 We will only receive the gift of friendship with Jesus to the extent we can embrace the blessing of adoption by the Father—and all of this made palpably real in our experience by the Holy Spirit.

-And then there’s this gift word that takes us all the way back to the beginning.
+And then there’s this word that takes us all the way back to the beginning.

 You did not choose me, but I chose you and appointed you so that you might go and bear fruit—fruit that will last—and so that whatever you ask in my name the Father will give you.

-There’s only one thing to do now: This is my command: Love each other.
+There’s only one thing to do now: love each other.

-- What do you make of this notion of graduating from being a servant of Jesus to a friend of Jesus and yet fully commissioned to become a servant of other people?
+3. What do you make of this notion of graduating from being a servant of Jesus to a friend of Jesus and yet fully commissioned to become a servant of other people?
 Resonate with your understanding and experience?
-Pushback?
+Push back?